 - Physical and chemical

-Brushless motor tools, such as drills, jackhammers, planers, hedge trimmers, and grinders, require them to work properly.
-Carbon brushes are selected based on the tool’s brand and kind.
-They are put on the permanent portion of a motor to guarantee that power is transmitted to the rotor as efficiently as possible (the rotating part).
-They allow for switching without the need of a spark.
+Electric motor brushes are selected based on the tool’s brand and kind.
+They are put on the permanent portion of a motor (the Stator) to guarantee that power is transmitted to the rotor as efficiently as possible.
+They allow for switching without the need for a spark.

 Brushes that are compatible with portable power tools, such as drills, are normally sold by the manufacturers.
 The thickness, depth, and breadth of the item are measured in millimeters or inches, respectively.
 These specs, however, may differ from one manufacturer to the next.